 Train, Train, Train

 First, you need to set up goals for your race.
-Your goals should be SMART: specific, measurable, attainable, realistic and time-specific.
+Your goals should be SMART: specific, measurable, attainable, realistic, and time-specific.
 These SMART goals will heavily factor into your training.
 We recommend breaking your training up similar to how it will be in the race.
 For instance, swimming will be the shortest section of your triathlon, so you should spend a smaller block of time training for it and reaching your SMART goals.
 Here are a few tips for each section of the race.

-While the swim is the shortest part of the race, it’s also one of the scariest for most athletes, especially if you don’t have a background in competitive swimming.
+While the swim is the shortest part of the race, it’s also one of the scariest for many athletes, especially if you don’t have a background in competitive swimming.
 The most important part of your swim is staying calm and going at your own pace.
 It can be easy to push yourself too hard when you see frenzied splashing all around you.
 But remember that you have two more sections of your race left.
 You have to conserve your energy, not push beyond your limits.
 There will be time for that later.

 - Make each stroke efficient by lengthening your body and rotating on your sides.